danilocecilia/js-daily-practice/README.md

 # js-daily-practice

-All of this exercises are taken from a mailing list I receive everyday at https://www.dailyjavascript.io
+All of this exercises are taken from a mailing list I receive everyday from https://www.dailyjavascript.io

 # Day 1